 • Floating Flooring

-Floating flooring is either man made or laminated floors.
+Floating flooring is either man-made or laminated floors.
 They are usually not affixed to the subfloor.
 They come with thin pads that protect the wood material from moisture as well as reduce the noise.
-Most of the times cushions are installed before the subfloor and then the floating flooring are then installed on top.
+Most of the times cushions are installed before the subfloor and then the floating flooring is then installed on top.
 The tongue and the groove boards are usually held together using a click and lock system or sometimes glue.

 • Acrylic Impregnated Flooring

-Wood floors also comes in varying styles.
+Wood floors also come in varying styles.
 Parquet is one of the most popularly used because it creates a geometric design that looks more impressive.
-Plank style on the other hand is wider in width and they are usually linear.
+Plank style, on the other hand, is wider in width and they are usually linear.
 Strip floors are also known as linear flooring.
 They make a linear effect that gives an illusion of a wider and more open space.

 When looking for the right flooring for your home or your business establishment, it is always best to consult professional flooring companies before making a decision.
 They would be able to explain to you the different types of flooring as well as the different styles that'll work best for your taste.

 Laminate flooring is a synthetic material made to replicate real wood or stone in both its appearance and texture.
-Fashionable, hard-wearing and cost-effective, it is helpful in altering the whole look and ambience of a home.
-It is essential to keep in mind that currently laminate flooring is available in all different types of designs in order to reflect your own personal taste and preference.
+Fashionable, hard-wearing and cost-effective, it is helpful in altering the whole look and ambiance of a home.
+It is essential to keep in mind that currently, laminate flooring is available in all different types of designs in order to reflect your own personal taste and preference.
 Though it is basically an imitation wood, it is actually extremely resilient.
-It is particularly resistant to excessive sunlight, fading and damages that may occur such as burns or stains.
-These benefits motivate many home owners to use this option when modernising their homes due to its enhanced natural look of wood but with the added extra of sturdiness and strength.
+It is particularly resistant to excessive sunlight, fading, and damages that may occur such as burns or stains.
+These benefits motivate many homeowners to use this option when modernizing their homes due to its enhanced natural look of wood but with the added extra of sturdiness and strength.

-Maintenance for this kind of floor covering is comparatively simple compared to other hard wood flooring solutions.
+Maintenance for this kind of floor covering is comparatively simple compared to other hardwood flooring solutions.
 It does not require waxing or polishing in order to enhance the wood.
-Utilising protection pads under furniture helps to prevent scruff marks or scratching on the surface.
+Utilising protection pads under furniture helps to prevent scuff marks or scratching the surface.